Fact-checked by the ZeroinDaily editorial team

 What is the best desk lamp for eye strain under $50?

 The TaoTronics TT-DL16 offers CRI 90+ performance, five color temperature settings, and ten brightness levels for approximately $36.
-It is the strongest value option in the best desk lamps for eye strain category at this price point.
+It is the strongest value option in this category at this price point.

 Can a desk lamp cause eye strain even if it is bright enough?